-The following guest post is courtesy of Emma Davidson, Communications Manager at FXTM.
+The following article was written by Emma Davidson, Communications Manager at FXTM.

 Global currency revaluation is a divisive topic, writes FXTM’s Emma Davidson.
 It has been covered extensively by experts purporting it will never happen, and others who decry that it is inevitable.
 So, which camp has it right?